PrimeTimeTV/PrimeTimeTV.github.io/_posts/2015-08-09-cassandra-benchmark.markdown

 Benmarking
 -------
-I performed the testing on 1 millions row insert and read records.
-Each row contains 4 columns
+I performed the testing on 1 million rows insert and read records.
+Each row contains 4 columns.
+Use random key generator for rowkey.

 The testing command is